ayushtyagii619/Suggest-API/README.md

 # Suggestor_API

-A Django REST API that analyzes text messages using OpenAI's GPT-3.5-turbo to determine tone and intent, then suggests relevant actions.
+A Django REST API that analyzes text messages using gemini-1.5-pro-latest to determine tone and intent, then suggests relevant actions.

 ## Features